 This area is located along the south side of the airport.
-The float pond runs in an east-west direction paralleling the main airport runway.
-The float pond area includes parking areas for vehicles and equipment and slips for tying up float planes.
+The float pond runs in an east-west direction parallel with the main airport runway.
+The float pond is a runway for float planes and includes parking areas for vehicles and equipment and slips for tying up float planes.
 Fuel trucks deliver fuel to the planes at the tie downs.

-The float pond collects runoff from the south side of the runway and serves as a large retention and settling pond.
+The float pond collects runoff from the south side of the runway as well runoff discharged through culverts from vegetated swales, and serves as a large retention and settling pond.
 There is a tidally influenced culvert at the west end of the float pond that connects the pond with the Mendenhall River.
 The culvert has a one-way tidal flap that only allows water from the river into the pond.
-On rare occasions, when the level of the pond is high and there is a high tide, water flows over the outlet structure from the pond into the Mendenhall River (Outfall 16).
+On rare occasions when the level of the pond is high and there is a high tide, water flows over the outlet structure from the pond into the Mendenhall River (Outfall 16).